Gimme shelter: Stones’ 1967 Swiss concert turns nasty

-It’s 50 years since fighting broke out at a Rolling Stones concert at the Hallenstadion in Zurich.
+It’s been 50 years since fighting broke out at a Rolling Stones concert at the Hallenstadion in Zurich.
 Fans tried to storm the stage, smoke bombs exploded and chairs were smashed.
 The event was a taste of what was to come the following year, when student protests took place across Europe.

 All rights reserved.
 The content of the website by swissinfo.ch is copyrighted.
 It is intended for private use only.
 Any other use of the website content beyond the use stipulated above, particularly the distribution, modification, transmission, storage and copying requires prior written consent of swissinfo.ch.
 Should you be interested in any such use of the website content, please contact us via contact@swissinfo.ch.